The Next Generation (TNG) Season 1

 We could argue that after the follow-up episode "Conspiracy" the events of "Coming of Age" will make a lot more sense.
 But in my view there is nothing like retroactively improving a poor plot, by claiming that it only served to set up something bigger.
 In the context of "Coming of Age" the protracted foretelling of the conspiracy is not much more than dead weight.

-There is a weak link between the two plot threads in the form of Jake Kurland, the average boy who, unlike the super-nerds, wasn't even accepted to the entry exam, who then steals a shuttle and who is only saved by Picard's resourcefulness.
+There is a tenuous link between the two plot threads in the form of Jake Kurland, the average boy who, unlike the super-nerds, wasn't even accepted to the entry exam, who then steals a shuttle and who is only saved by Picard's resourcefulness.
 However, the whole story about Jake is a flop because his character is not sufficiently introduced and because it is not wrapped up in any fashion except for Jake thanking Picard for saving his life.
 Jake's failure and eventually his very existence fulfills the only purpose to make Picard and Wesley appear in an even brighter light.
 Jake is one of the most definite examples of the TNG cliché "Pussy of the Week".

-Nitpicking: There is a test in "hyperspace physics", which should have been "subspace physics" for all we know.
+- Nitpicking: There is a test in "hyperspace physics", which should have been "subspace physics" for all we know.

-Continuity: The episode makes references to the incidents in "Where No One Has Gone Before", "The Battle", The Naked Now" and "Justice".
+- Continuity: The episode makes references to the incidents in "Where No One Has Gone Before", "The Battle", The Naked Now" and "Justice".

-Remarkable quote: "Only fools have no fear."
+- Remarkable quote: "Only fools have no fear."
 (Worf)

-Remarkable shuttle: It is the first time we see a shuttlecraft (Type 7) on TNG.
+- Remarkable shuttle: It is the first time we see a shuttlecraft (Type 7) on TNG.

-Remarkable fact: Captain Picard apparently made a choice that cost the life of Wesley's father, at least that is what Wesley thinks.
+- Captain Picard apparently made a choice that cost the life of Wesley's father, at least that is what Wesley thinks.

 Heart of Glory